Traumatic Brain Injury (TBI): Causes, Symptoms, and Treatment

 - Medications: such as pain relievers, anti-seizure medications, and medications to reduce swelling in the brain.

-- Surgery: in cases where there is bleeding or swelling in the brain, surgery may be necessary to relieve pressure.
+- Surgery: In cases of bleeding or swelling in the brain, surgery may be necessary to relieve pressure.

 - Rehabilitation: Physical, occupational, and speech therapy may be necessary to help individuals regain lost skills and improve their overall functioning.